frkatona/ThermalImageFitter/README.md

     - fit the max temperature vs time (exponential seems ok, need to think about this more)

 ### Figure 1: Experimental setup

-808 nm CW ~7 W/cm^2 beam on uncured ~2 cm thick pouring of 1% wt/wt CB-PDMS into a weigh boat
+Here, a 808 nm CW ~7 W/cm^2 beam (unfocused from the fiber optic tip) was incident on ~2 cm of uncured 1% wt/wt CB-PDMS in a weigh boat.
+The thermal camera was positioned ~10 cm from the weigh boat and the laser was turned off at t = 60 s.

 ![Experimental setup](exports/1_experimentalSetup.png)